GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 lfs.plugin = @PLUGIN@
 : With this option set LFS requests are forwarded to the @PLUGIN@ plugin.

-### Section `auth`

-auth.gitBasicAuth = true
-: Git LFS client uses Basic HTTP auth with LFS requests.
-When this option is not enabled (not set or equals to `false`) Git LFS HTTP requests are treated as anonymous requests.
-Therefore requests will be successfully authorized only for projects that allows anonymous to perform requested operation.

 ## Per Project Settings

 The following options can be configured in `@PLUGIN@.config` on the